ropensci-review-tools/autotest/README.md

 # autotest

-Automatic stress testing of R packages via a simple YAML schema specifying one or more example workflows for each function of a package.
+Automatic testing of R packages via a simple YAML schema specifying one or more example workflows for each function of a package.
 The simplest workflows involve nominating data sets which may be submitted to a function, while more complicated workflows may involve multiple data sets, intermediate pre-processing stages, and other transformations prior to submission to a nominated function.

-The following illustrates a typical `yaml` schema, where items in angle-brackets (“\<”, “\>”) must be completed.
-Note that the `libraries` field identifies any libraries beyond those required by the package itself (via “Depends”, “Imports”, or “Suggests”).
-These typically included packages holding data to be used in the `autotest` workflow.
+The following illustrates a typical `yaml` schema, where items in angle-brackets (`<`, `>`) must be completed.

     package: <package_name>
-    libraries:
-        - <required library 1>
-        - <required library 2>
     functions:
         - <name of first function>:
             - data: